-- 3.4.1 A Grade 'B' Probationary Licence may be issued to: - a) Applicants who have graduated from a CASC-OR approved driver school or driver education program, passed a medical examination, and possess a current CASC-OR Club membership; - b) Applicants following an evaluation by the Regional Chief Instructor, the Event Chief Instructor or, in the Instructors absence, the CASC-OR Race Director; - c) As the result of a reduction in licence level from a Grade 'A' to a Grade 'B' as assessed by the Stewards, the Regional Chief Instructor, the Event Chief Instructor or the CASC-OR Race Director
+- 3.4.1 A Probationary Licence may be issued to: - a) applicants who have graduated from a CASC-OR approved race school, passed a medical examination, and possess a current CASC-OR Club membership; - applicants following an evaluation by the Regional Chief Race Coach / Instructor, or the CASC-OR Race Director; - c) as the result of a reduction in licence level from a Regional Race Licence to a Probationary Race Licence as assessed by the Stewards, the Regional Chief Race Coach / Instructor, the Event Chief Instructor or the CASC-OR Race Director.

-- 3.4.2 Drivers may advance to a Grade 'A' Regional Race Licence only when they have been approved for an upgrade by the Regional Chief Instructor, the Event Chief Instructor or in their absence, the CASC-OR Race Director.
-Probationary Drivers must obtain a minimum of three (3) Event signatures on their Competition Record Cards before requesting an upgrade.
-Drivers who have had their licence down-graded from an 'A' to a 'B' must obtain a minimum of Two (2) Event signatures on their Competition record Cards or however many have been specified as being required at the time of the downgrade whichever is greater. - 3.4.3 An ASN Canada FIA National licence requires having completed three (3) Events as a Regional licence holder and having been approved for upgrade by the Regional Chief Instructor, in addition to the requirements of section 3.4.2 above. - 3.4.4 A superior grade of licence is valid for all lesser categories. - 3.4.5 A valid foreign Race licence may also be considered by CASC-OR as proof of adequate training for qualification for issuance of a CASC-OR Race licence, e.g. SCCA, MSA UK.
+- 3.4.2 Drivers may advance to a Regional Race Licence only when they have requested and upgrade in writing and have been approved for an upgrade by the Regional Chief Race Coach / Instructor, or the CASC-OR Race Director.
+Probationary Drivers will then be observed for a minimum of three (3) Events.
+Drivers who have had their licence downgraded from a Regional Race Licence to a Probationary Race Licence will be observed a minimum of Two (2) Events or however many have been specified as being required at the time of the downgrade whichever is greater. - 3.4.3 An ASN Canada National licence requires having completed three (3) Events as a Regional Race licence holder and having been approved for upgrade by the Regional Chief Race Coach / Instructor or Race Director, in addition to the requirements of section 3.4.2 above. - 3.4.4 A superior grade of licence is valid for all lesser categories. - 3.4.5 At the sole discretion of the Regional Chief Race Coach / Instructor or the Race Director, a valid foreign Race licence may also be considered by CASC-OR as proof of adequate training for qualification for issuance of a CASC-OR Race licence, e.g., SCCA, MSA UK, at the sole discretion of the Regional Chief Race Coach / Instructor or the Race Director.